martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/init.md

 It shows the world grid and the particle system both in Init Mode and in Simulation Mode.
 In Init Mode, its background has a slight tint and all particles are gray.
 The viewport can be moved around by clicking and dragging with the right or middle mouse button and the zoom level can be changed with the scroll wheel.
+Alternatively, the viewport can also be moved by holding the Right Ctrl key and pressing the arrow keys or the WASD keys.
 Particles can be selected by left-clicking on a particle and deselected by left-clicking anywhere else in the Central Area.

+## Log Panel

+The Log Panel is at the bottom of the Central Area and displays log messages sent using the [`Log`][1] system.
+It disappears automatically after a short time unless the small triangle button was used to expand it.
+When it is expanded, the button in the top right corner of the Log Panel can be used to save the entire log in a text file.
+The Log Panel removes older log messages if the log grows too long, but all messages will still appear in the text file.

 ## Bottom Bar